Gateway to the Kettle Moraine

 Just west of Germantown is the picturesque Basilica of Holy Hill, a Roman Catholic church and monastery.
 The spires of the hilltop, neo-Romanesque church can be seen for miles, and the observation towers provide a breathtaking view of the Kettle Moraine countryside.
 The church was dedicated as the National Shrine of Mary, Help of Christians in 1958 and has since become a pilgrimage site for thousands of people who come each year to pray for their health.
 In 2006, Holy Hill was dedicated as a minor basilica, one of only two basilicas in the state (the other is the Basilica of St. Josaphat on the south side of Milwaukee).

 Hartford is a community seemingly lost in time.
 Tucked in the rolling hills of the Kettle Moraine, it features a late 19th-century main street where shoppers can find an amazing assortment of handcrafted items, antiques and fine Wisconsin cheeses.
-Hartford is also home to Erin Hills, a public golf course that hosted the 2017 U.S. Open; the Schauer Arts & Activities Center, a regional performance hall that stages professional touring performances; and the Wisconsin Automotive Museum, which features more than 100 vintage autos and artifacts.
+Hartford is home to Erin Hills, a public golf course that hosted the 2017 U.S. Open and is slated to host the 2022 U.S. Mid-Amateur Championship; the Schauer Arts & Activities Center, a regional center for the arts that presents professional touring performances, exhibits regional artwork, and houses the community’s band, chorus and theater troupe, as well as the Kettle Moraine Fine Arts Guild; and the Wisconsin Automotive Museum, which features more than 115 vintage autos and artifacts.

 Slinger hosts the Washington County Fair every July and is known for skiing and racing.
 Slinger Speedway, located at the intersection of Highways 144 and 41, features late-model stock cars on the world's fastest quarter-mile oval.
-Slinger is also home to Little Switzerland, which offers 14 ski runs.
+It recently hosted one of the races for the Superstar Racing Experience (SRX) series which was televised nationally.
+Slinger is also home to Little Switzerland, which offers 18 ski runs and three terrain parks.

-Jackson is a small village noted for its big bargains.
-Every spring, the village's 6,800 residents host what is arguably one of the largest rummage sales in the metropolitan area.
+Jackson is a small village of just over 7,000 that's noted for its big bargains.
+Every spring its residents host what is arguably one of the largest rummage sales in the metropolitan area.
 Located 25 miles northwest of Milwaukee and seven miles south of West Bend, Jackson is one of the fastest-growing communities in Washington County.

-Richfield is a village of just over 11,500 residents near the intersection of U.S. 45 and U.S. 41.
-Probably best known for the Cabela’s outfitter store located there, Richfield has numerous natural attractions as well, including more than a dozen lakes and numerous parks.
+Richfield is a village of nearly 12,000 residents near the intersection of U.S. 45 and U.S. 41.
+Probably best known for the Cabela’s outfitter store located there, Richfield has numerous natural attractions as well, including more than a dozen lakes, golf courses and numerous parks.